-All mouse experiments were performed with an Institutional Animal Care and Use Committee (IACUC)-approved animal protocol at our facility (Dana Farber Cancer Institute).
-SCID-beige mice (C.B-Igh-1b/GbmsTac-Prkdc^{scid}-Lyst^{bg} N7) were obtained from Taconic.
-For tumor-bearing bone chip implantation, femurs were resected from 6-7 week-old female SCID-beige mice.
-Two million myeloma cells were injected into the BM cavity of femurs resected from donor mice, and were then transplanted subcutaneously into syngeneic recipient mice of the same age.
+All mouse experiments were performed with an Institutional Animal Care and Use Committee-approved animal protocol at our facility (Dana-Farber Cancer Institute).
+Severe combined immunodeficiency (SCID)-beige mice (C.B-Igh-1b/GbmsTac-Prkdcscid-Lystbg N7) were obtained from Taconic.
+For tumor-bearing bone chip implantation, femurs were resected from 6-to 7-week-old female SCID-beige mice.
+Two million myeloma cells were injected into the BM cavity of femurs resected from donor mice and were then transplanted subcutaneously into syngeneic recipient mice of the same age.

-RNA sequencing analysis
+RNA-sequencing analysis

-For RNA sequencing, poly-A selection and cDNA synthesis were performed, followed by library preparation using Illumina TruSeq RNA Sample Prep Kit, sequencing (75- bp paired reads), and sample identification for quality control.
-RNA-seq data was processed by Kallisto19, a pseudoalignment tool to quantify abundances of transcripts, which were represented as Transcript Per Million (TPM).
+For RNA sequencing, poly(A) selection and complementary DNA synthesis were performed, followed by library preparation using Illumina TruSeq RNA Sample Prep Kit, sequencing (75-bp paired reads), and sample identification for quality control.
+RNA-sequencing data were processed by Kallisto,19 a pseudoalignment tool used to quantify abundances of transcripts, which were represented as transcripts per million.
 Estimated counts were imported by R package tximport for downstream analysis.
-Differential expression analysis was performed by DESeq220 with a false discovery rate (FDR) cutoff 5%.
+Differential expression analysis was performed by DESeq220 with a false discovery rate (FDR) cutoff of 5%.